Teemursu/reddit_neologism_semantic_change/README.md

 Using Temporal Word Embeddings to Study Semantic Change in Neologisms
 ---------

-As language changes and words shift in meaning, these developments are in addition reflected in cultural change.
-In this way, examining linguistic change possibly reveals sig-nificant aspects about the state of our society.
-In this sense, it may be valuable to examine neologisms (newly coined words or expressions) as a certain phenomenon of language change.
-More specifically, analyzing the semantic developments — occurring during the early existence of a neologism — could provide us with further insight into cultural shifts.
+As language changes and words shift in meaning, these developments are in addition re-flected in cultural change.
+For instance, a language—in which words move in and out of a dynamic lexicon—displays the ideas and inventions that a culture might value.
+In this way, examining changes in lexicon possibly reveals significant aspects about the state of our society.
+Hence, it may be valuable to examine neologisms (newly coined words or ex-pressions) as a certain phenomenon of language change.
+More specifically, analyzing the semantic developments which occur during the early existence of a neologism could provide us with further insight into cultural shifts.

 HOW TO:
 ---------